SYNAPSE ARTS

 Taught by Synapse Teaching Artist Lucas Greeff.

-Beginning Hip Hop Dance for 4 to 7 year olds
+Beginning Hip Hop for 4 to 7 years

 Taught by Synapse Teaching Artist Vanessa Maxwell.